 Soulful living is the tagline of my blog and I truly believe that life is too precious to live it any other way.
-We don’t need to be happy all of the time – there is so much pressure on being happy and having the ‘perfect life’ in our culture.
+So how do we do it, how to be happy?
+We don’t need to be happy all of the time – there is so much pressure on having the ‘perfect life’ in our culture.
 Why not try and feel content and value what we’ve got?
 Being present, conscious and sincere in everything we do.
 Go outside, breathe in the fresh air.

 Do I have the answers to how to happy?
 No, of course I don’t, but today I would like to share a few thoughts and ideas that have helped me focus lately.
 Perhaps they’ll help you too in your own quest for happiness – or little daily struggles.